Amirfereydoonkhan/amirshop/README.md

-# AmirSHop Is A Sample Online Store Using React & Redux
+# AmirShop Is A Sample Online Store Using React & Redux

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts